fudanjx/pharmacy-lp/README.md

 # Pharmacy Roster Scheduler

 A Python application that uses linear programming to optimize weekend shift assignments for pharmacists based on availability and constraints.
+Includes both a command-line interface and a user-friendly web interface built with Streamlit.

 ## Overview